PackagrIO/docker-packagr/README.md

 eg. `docker pull analogj/capsulecd:3.0.11-chefdk3.x`

-Here's a partial list of Docker image tags that are available for CapsuleCD
+Here's a partial list of Docker image tags that are available for CapsuleCD.
+You can find the full list of base images for each supported language and operating system by looking at the `hooks/versions.txt` file in each subdirectory.

 ## Alpine